segmentio/segment-docs/src/privacy/account-deletion.md

 title: Account & Data Deletion
 ---

-Segment allows you to delete data at a variety of levels.
-You can delete specific data relating to an individual end user, all data from associated with a source, or all data within your entire workspace.
+Segment allows you to delete specific data relating to an individual end user, all data from associated with a source, or all data within your entire workspace.

 ## Delete individual user data
 To delete the data for an individual user from you workspace, follow the instructions on the [User Deletion and Suppression](/docs/privacy/user-deletion-and-suppression) page.